damascenodiego/damascenodiego.github.io/_pages/about.md

 [Adenilso Simao](http://lattes.cnpq.br/9836776931160228)
 and
 [Mohammad Mousavi](https://www2.le.ac.uk/departments/informatics/people/mohammad-mousavi).
-In the scope of my PhD, I spent 14 months as a Visiting PhD student researcher at the [University of Leicester](https://le.ac.uk/informatics/) performing research in the broad field of software engineering.
+In the scope of my PhD, I spent one year as a Visiting PhD student researcher at the [University of Leicester](https://le.ac.uk/informatics/) performing research in the broad field of software engineering.